acohen1/GreggLimper/README.md

 ### Prompt Orchestration

-`response.pipeline.build_prompt_payload` assembles the final chat request:

-1. `response.history.build_history` serializes cached messages into user/assistant turns up to `core.CONTEXT_LENGTH`.
-2. `response.context.gather_context` pulls channel summaries and opt-in user profiles; deeper history is fetched on demand via tools.
-3. Messages are merged with the system prompt from `response.system_prompt.get_system_prompt`, yielding a fully grounded `messages` list.
-4. The bot calls OpenAI (`clients/oai.chat_full`) or a configured local Ollama model (`clients/ollama.chat`).
-When the model issues tool calls, the loop executes the requested tools, appends their outputs, and resubmits the conversation until a final reply is produced.
-5. **Accumulation Loop:** If configured, the final response is checked by a "Detail Classifier".
-If deemed incomplete, the bot re-prompts the model to add more detail, appending the new text to the response (`response/accumulator.py`).
+### Prompt Orchestration

+`response.handle` orchestrates a modular Chain-of-Thought (CoT) pipeline:

+1.  **Context Gathering (`steps/context.py`)**: Fetches history, channel summaries, and user profiles to build the initial `PromptPayload`.
+2.  **Tool Execution (`steps/tools.py`)**: A dedicated "smart model" (`TOOL_CHECK_MODEL_ID`) analyzes the context to decide if tools are needed.
+It executes them *before* the main generation, injecting results as system messages and capturing "artifacts" (like GIFs) for direct inclusion.
+3.  **Generation (`steps/generation.py`)**: The main persona model generates the response text, now freed from the responsibility of calling tools itself.
+4.  **Refinement (`steps/refinement.py`)**: If configured, a "Detail Classifier" checks the response for completeness.
+If lacking, it triggers an iterative rewrite loop to flesh out the details.

 ### Tool Calling

-- Tool metadata lives in `src/gregg_limper/tools/__init__.py`; individual handlers reside in `src/gregg_limper/tools/handlers/` and register themselves with the shared decorator.
+- Tool metadata lives in `src/gregg_limper/tools/__init__.py`; individual handlers reside in `src/gregg_limper/tools/handlers/`.
+- **Decoupled Execution**: Tools are no longer called by the persona model.
+Instead, the `ToolExecutionStep` uses a specialized model (e.g., `gpt-5.1-nano`) to handle all functional logic, ensuring reliability and separating "reasoning" from "voice".
-- The `retrieve_context` tool reuses the RAG pipeline to surface prior fragments only when the assistant asks for them, keeping the base prompt slim.
+- The `retrieve_context` tool reuses the RAG pipeline to surface prior fragments only when the assistant asks for them.
 - Tool execution is logged (`response.__init__`), cached per call signature, and visible in `debug_messages.json` via synthetic `role: "tool"` entries.

 ### Background Maintenance